 Religion and spirituality lay claim to a number of benefits, and these are real, measurable, and clear benefits for many people in many situations.
-Spiritual activities are universally undertaken with some expectation of personal benefit.
+Spiritual activities are undertaken with some expectation of personal benefit.
 However, these activities may in some cases be used as a way to avoid addressing an issue: this is called spiritual bypassing.

 The term was introduced in the 1980s by John Welwood, an American clinical psychologist and psychotherapist, to refer to instances where spiritual beliefs or activities are used to avoid addressing real problems, to disconnect from one's emotions, or to just plain check-out from real life.